SchrauwenS/Project-Ergo/README.md

    * Startpage.html
     	(controlled by StartscreenController.js)
-   	initially the Startpage.html shall be displayed you can route to 3 different views by clicking buttons who use the $location service to route locally. the fourth button will log you off.
+   	initially the Startpage.html shall be displayed.
+You can route to 3 different views by clicking buttons who use the $location service to route locally. the fourth button will log you off.

    * AlgemeneAccountinstellingen.html
    	(controlled by AlgemeneAccountinstellingenController.js)
-	A form where you can adjust your personal data and see you the current values
+	A form where you can adjust your personal data and see you the current values.

    * Questions.html
 	(controlled by Questionscontroller.js)
-	A form where User can answer the question list
+	A form where User can answer the question list.

    * Endscreen.html
 	(controlled by EndscreenController)
-  	User can view his score
+  	User can view his score.

+   The Adminwrapper
+    (controlled by ViewControl.js)
+    if a Admin registers or log in he will be redirected to this view.

+   * AdminStartpage.html
+    	(controlled by AdminStartscreenController.js)
+   	initially the Startpage.html shall be displayed.
+You can route to 3 different views by clicking buttons who use the $location service to route locally. the fourth button will log you off.

+   * AlgemeneAccountinstellingen.html
+   	(controlled by AlgemeneAccountinstellingenController.js)
+	A form where you can adjust your personal data and see you the current values.

+   * Admin.html
+	(controlled by Admincontroller.js)
+	Here a admin can search persons on there name/username.
+He is able to watch there personal data, there LBI-scores and Watch 		there anwsers.
+Also He is able to download A user Report

+   * AdminAllUsers.html
+	(controlled by AdminAllUsersController)
+  	A admin can filter on user properties like sex,origin,age,kids,grade,...
+He can view wat the mean score for this group is and 	he can watch how much percent of the database they represent.

 ##Dependencies